opengisch/QField-docs/documentation/reference/qfieldcloud/specs.en.md

 WARNING:QGIS_MSGLOG:1 unavailable layer(s) found:
 ```

 To do so, you need to edit the `pg_hba.conf` file where your PostgreSQL server is hosted.
-For more information, refer to recommendations on [StackOverflow questions](https://stackoverflow.com/search?q=FATAL+no+pg_hba.conf+entry+for+host).
+For more information, refer to recommendations on [StackOverflow questions](https://stackoverflow.com/search?q=FATAL+no+pg_hba.conf+entry+for+host). <!-- markdown-link-check-disable-line -->